saweeet/saweeet.github.io/content/en/cat-sitting.md

 ---
 # Home

+## Bin collections
+Take bins out on Monday nights for a Tuesday collection.
+- September 29 - we will take the bins out, you just need to roll them back in after Tuesday collection.
+- October 6 - red waste + green
+- October 13 - red waste + yellow recycling
+- October 20. red waste + green

 ## Kitchen maintenance
 - Wipe all spills immediately with a damp cloth.
 Simple water will do for cabinets and benchtops.
 There is also a stone friendly spray found under the sink if you wish, to use on the natural stone.
 - Do not put hot objects directly onto the stone bench.
 Use corks, chopping boards or place onto the induction stove instead.
 - Be careful to avoid cabinet damage: for example, close doors immediately to avoid banging or bumping.
 - Rinse staining liquids and foods off the sink as soon as possible to avoid staining (e.g. coffee, red sauces, wine, soy sauce).
 You may scrub the sink with the dishwashing stick (not the harsh metal scrub) for stubborn stains.
 - Sit on bar stools properly to avoid toppling.

 ## Couches
 - Our cats (mostly Laksa) love to scratch the sofa and velvet armchairs.
 To protect them from damage, please: